microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/reviewer-guidance.md

 - Suggest changes to a PR by using the suggestion feature (available in [GitHub](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) and Azure DevOps) or by creating a PR to the author branch.
 - If one or two comments don’t resolve a disagreement, talk in person or create group discussion.

+### Code reviews shouldn't include many lines of code

+It's easy to say a developer can review 400 or more lines but when code surpasses certain amount of lines of code effectiveness of defects discovery can decrease and there is a chance of not having a good review or just letting bugs pass to main branch or another stage.
+Setting a line of code limit is as important as a time limit.

 ### Decide on a common standard for each language

 - Automate as much as possible (styling, etc.) to avoid the need for "Nit's" and allow the reviewer to focus more on functional aspects of the PR.